When my baby was born, I started thinking about all kinds of grown up things I never thought about before.

 Use this info to get the most bang for buck when you buy life insurance!

-If you’re thinking about protections like life insurance, you should also consider estate planning strategies, most importantly setting up a revocable living trust.
+If you’re thinking about life insurance, you should also consider estate planning strategies, most importantly setting up a revocable living trust.
 Check out my post on how to set up a revocable living trust (with sample trust document).

 Discussion: How do you determine how much life insurance you need?
 Any special tips you use to evaluate which type of insurance product to buy?
 Leave a comment below!